Kez123man/Netflix_first_project/README.md

 	SPLIT_PART(duration, ' ', 1)::numeric > 7
 ```

--- 9. Count the number of content items in each genre
+-- 9. Count the number of content items in each genre.

 ```sql
 SELECT